JesJehle/earthEngineGrabR/developer-logs.md

 # today

-finish readme
- * one introduction sentence
- * good example
- * how to install, authenticate
- * describe workflow.

-check spelling in documentation and readme

-# to Do

-+ try to use permanent tokens for the httr package
-+ implement parameters checks for ee_grab and create_product
-+ catch error from ee servers - no images found an example
-+ documentation
-* website
-* vignettes
-+ implement tests
+# implement features
-* clean up python files

 * implement info option in ee_grab to extract formatted info about the data product if needed. -- not important
 * implement export projection control
 * add extensibility functionality by separating ee data manipulation and allow the embedding of external scripts
 * implement manual use escape in the authorisation process, like in the httr package
+* implement byYear and byMonth feature

+# stabalise

+* build and test on Travis ??
 * test with a list of product IDs

-+ catch error no sf library
-+ pass error in tryCatch installation test failed.
+* clean up python files
 * installation test on windows
-* build and test on Travis ??

-+ refactore ee_grab_install
-+ adit readme, locally saved
-+ host package site on githup
+* refactore request data

+# bugs to fix

-+ supress warning refresh credentials google drive package
+* refresh credentials message
-+ change dplyr::join to merge, to loose dplyr dependency

-# rename functions
+# documentation

-+ rename create_image_product-> ee_data_image,
-+ rename create_collection_product -> ee_data_collection .
-+ rename productID -> datasetID
-+ rename products -> data
-+ rename target -> targetArea
+* explain naming
+* website with getting started section
+* vignettes/tutorials
+* polish project - licence, sticker, DOI

 # workflow